OUR ULTIMATE GOAL IS TO EXPLOIT 100% OF THE COFFEE BIOMASS MATERIAL BY 2030

 We love coffee!
 We love the smell and the taste.
 We love how it wakes us up in the morning.
 We love how it brings people together and generates conversations and togetherness.
 But when we brew a cup of coffee, we use less than 1% of its nutrients.

-At the same time, we face some big global challenges.
+At the same time, we face big global challenges.

-According to scientists at Climate Institue, the climate changes are making it harder to cultivate the land and we risk losing 50% of the current coffee growing areas by 2050 if that development is not stopped.
+- According to scientists at The Climate Institute, the climate changes are making it harder to cultivate the land and we risk losing 50% of the current coffee growing areas by 2050 if that development is not stopped (Link: The Climate Institute).

-1/3 of all food is lost on the journey from farm to table.
-8% of the world’s CO2 emissions come from food waste, and if food waste were a country, it would world’s third most polluting country after China and the United States.
+- 1/3 of all food is lost on the journey from farm to table.
+8% of the world’s CO2 emissions come from food waste.
+If food waste were a country, it would be the world’s third most polluting country after China and the United States (Link: Food and Agriculture Organization of the United Nations)

 When we work together, we get a lot of opportunities to create new, sustainable and useful products.
 Products we all can benefit from and which in the end can give coffee farmers better opportunities for a decent wage and conditions of life.
 But also, products that can save the world from drowning in consumption.